 Or you can have a look at the options on Etsy, and you have loads of handmade and crafted sets to buy.

 If you’re hosting larger numbers outdoors or worried your china plates might be at risk of too much cheer, ditch the plastic plates and cutlery.
-These days, many paper plates come in compostable varieties, and they’re certainly a better choice than those containing plastic.
+Many paper plates come in compostable varieties and are a better choice than those containing plastic.

 For the Christmas BBQ, the day after a picnic, or, in fact, any eating occasion where real plates aren’t quite right, grab a set of Bamboo plates and cutlery.
 Eco-friendly, biodegradable, and compostable, they also look more natural, fitting nicely with the remainder of your zero-waste Christmas gifts.